Bangladesh seeks China help to repatriate Rohingya refugees | Law-Order

 On Sunday, Bangladesh and China signed or renewed four agreements and memorandums of understanding on disaster management, infrastructure and cultural exchanges.

-Analyst Munshi Faiz Ahmad, who served as Bangladeshi ambassador in Beijing, said that Yi's visit was very significant for both countries.
+Analyst Munshi Faiz Ahmad, who served as Bangladeshi ambassador in Beijing, said Wang's visit was very significant for both countries.

 “To resolve the Rohingya crisis Bangladesh needs support from China.
 This visit will help strengthen the bilateral relations,'' Ahmad told The Associated Press.